Amsterdam/GOB-Documentation/docs/basic_principles.md

 Receives and processes mutation messages.
 At this moment for the HR dataset.

 - StUF
-Exposes a REST BRP API.
+Exposes a REST BRP API based on specifications by Haal Centraal (https://github.com/VNG-Realisatie/Haal-Centraal-BRP-bevragen).
 Translates the incoming requests to StUF requests, performs a StUF request to the MKS backend and transforms the response to a REST response.

 Supporting repositories are: